Choosing the Right Car Insurance Coverage Limits

 Property Damage Liability

-This protects you for damages to others property when you are in an at-fault accident.
-That property can be other vehicles, road signs, a building (that would be a really bad day!) etc.
+This protects you for damage to other people’s property when you are in an at-fault accident.
+That property can include other vehicles, road signs, fences, or even a building.

 If you have split limits, as we just discussed, you’ll see a separate limit for Property Damage Liability.
 If you have elected Combined Single Limit, you will not see a separate coverage amount because it is all part of your one single limit.